ewebtechsuk/ewebtechs/README.md

 original server or GitHub, so you must perform the above steps on a machine with network access.

+## GitHub secrets

+This repository does not ship with any GitHub Actions workflows that require secrets.
+You only need to configure secrets on GitHub if you later add an automation that depends on sensitive values (for example, a deployment workflow that needs SSH credentials or API tokens).
+For the current setup of committing WordPress files directly, no additional GitHub secrets are needed.

 ## Verify updates on Hostinger

 Because this environment cannot reach external networks, it cannot confirm